---------------------------------------

 "You're welcome," the she-kat breathed.

 It was T-Bone's miracle.
 The one he'd waited for so earnestly.
-The one for which they'd all waited.
+The one they'd all waited for.

 Razor studied Sandy's face as the flash of emotions danced their way across her slightly rounded features and then looked beyond her.
 To the doors through which they'd wheeled his partner.